-Maintain good social distancing.
-Follow the current guidelines on maintaining an appropriate distance (1m or more) from anyone, especially if they are showing symptoms such as coughing or sneezing as small liquid droplets from their nose or mouth may contain virus.
+- Maintain good social distancing.
+Follow the current guidelines on maintaining an appropriate distance of 1m or more from anyone, especially if they are showing symptoms such as coughing or sneezing as small liquid droplets from their nose or mouth may contain virus.

-What are some common pregnancy symptoms that may be mistaken as COVID-19 symptoms?
+Common pregnancy symptoms that may be mistaken as COVID-19 symptoms

 Nasal congestion can occur in up to 20% of healthy pregnant women.
 This may be mistaken for COVID-19 symptoms.
 On the other hand, nasal congestion, if present, may also mask symptoms of a COVID-19 infection.
 It may also cause sneezing, which could transmit the disease to the people around you.